How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • can change shape and location;

-If the cause was contact with an irritant, then the rash on the body of an adult in places that came into contact with the allergen is very itchy.
-These rashes do not have a characteristic appearance, they can be both spotty and maculopapular, they tend to merge.
-Under the condition of further exposure to the allergen, an increase in the number of rashes occurs.
+If the cause is contact with an irritant, then the rash on the body of an adult in places that came into contact with the allergen is very itchy.
+Characteristic appearance These rashes do not have, can be either macular or maculopapular, and tend to merge.
+With further exposure to the allergen, the amount of rash increases.

-In areas where rashes persist for a long time, papules and blisters appear, and peeling of the surface layers of the skin may also begin.
+In areas where rashes persist long time, papules and blisters appear, and peeling of the surface layers of the skin may also begin.

 Appears in the second period of development.
-It does not cause any discomfort, it is detected only by visual inspection.
-A small rash occurs on the abdomen.
+It does not cause any discomfort and is detected only by visual inspection.
+Minor rash occurs on the stomach.
 May be expressed as papules, nodules or spots.
-The patient during this period is already a carrier and serves as a source of infection.
+During this period, the patient is already a carrier and serves as a source of infection.
 The duration of the rashes is from 1 to 1.5 months, after which they disappear without a trace.

 When reappearing: